 Salt Raw Bar

 One of our favorite haunts for an upscale meal, this fusion restaurant really shines on Sundays.
-It’s the signature noodle night, and we’ve never gone home hungry with the array of ramens and udons available along sushi and signature cocktails.
+It’s their signature noodle night, and we’ve never gone home hungry with the array of ramens and udons available along sushi and signature cocktails.

 Downtown Plymouth: Bars and bites